 match criteria and an

 action response.
 The only action currently available is filter.
-The match can be comprised of multiple criteria, one per line, creating a logical AND.
-Matches can be made against any column in the validation check output.
+The match can comprise multiple criteria, one per line, creating a logical AND.
+You can match against any column in the validation check output.
 The match criteria values must match the case and spacing of the column names in the corresponding

 netq check output and are parsed as regular expressions.

-This example shows a global rule for the BGP checks that indicates any events generated by the DataVrf virtual route forwarding interface coming from swp3 or swp7. are to be suppressed.
+This example shows a global rule for the BGP checks that suppresses any events generated by the DataVrf virtual route forwarding interface coming from swp3 or swp7..
 It also shows a test-specific rule to filter all Address Families events from devices with hostnames starting with exit-1 or firewall.

 bgp: global: - rule: match: VRF: DataVrf Peer Name: (swp3|swp7.) action: filter tests: Address Families: - rule: match: Hostname: (^exit1|firewall) action: filter